PeilinJia/AcademicBench/README.md

 ## Evaluation Protocol

-The evaluation pipeline loads `benchmark_dataset.json` and diagram images, sends questions to multimodal model backends, parses model responses, and aggregates metrics.
+In the full private codebase, the evaluation pipeline loads the generated benchmark dataset and diagram images, sends questions to multimodal model backends, parses model responses, and aggregates metrics.

 The main evaluation script supports: